MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

           - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
           - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
 The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.
         - `[PastProjects <String[]>]`: A list for the user to enumerate their past projects.
 Returned only on $select.
-        - `[PendingAccessReviewInstances <IMicrosoftGraphAccessReviewInstance[]>]`: Navigation property to get list of access reviews pending approval by reviewer.
+        - `[PendingAccessReviewInstances <IMicrosoftGraphAccessReviewInstance1[]>]`: Navigation property to get list of access reviews pending approval by reviewer.
           - `[Id <String>]`:
           - `[ContactedReviewers <IMicrosoftGraphAccessReviewReviewer[]>]`: Returns the collection of reviewers who were contacted to complete this review.
 While the reviewers and fallbackReviewers properties of the accessReviewScheduleDefinition might specify group owners or managers as reviewers, contactedReviewers returns their individual identities.
 Supports $select.
 Read-only.
             - `[Id <String>]`:
             - `[CreatedDateTime <DateTime?>]`: The date when the reviewer was added for the access review.
             - `[DisplayName <String>]`: Name of reviewer.
-            - `[UserPrincipalName <String>]`: User principal name of the user.
+            - `[UserPrincipalName <String>]`: User principal name of the reviewer.
-          - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
+          - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
             - `[Id <String>]`:
             - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
             - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity